MFYDev/THUIARWeb/content/zh/home/courses.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 29  # Order that this section will appear.

 title = "主讲课程"
-subtitle = "我们所主讲的课程"
+subtitle = "我们所负责的课程"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.